rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

     </dependency>
 </dependencies>
 ```

+If you're using Gradle as the build tools for your project, please add jcenter repository to your build script then add the following dependency to your project's build definition (build.gradle).

 Gradle:
-If you're using Gradle as the build tools for your project, please add jcenter repository to your build script then add the following dependency to your project's build definition (build.gradle):

 ```bash
 repositories {
     maven {